 Dr. Dan Stanzione is the Executive Director of the Texas Advanced Computing Center (TACC) and the Associate Vice President for Research at the University of Texas at Austin.
 Dr. Stanzione is a nationally recognized leader in high performance computing.
 He is the principal investigator (PI) for the National Science Foundation (NSF) grant which deployed Frontera, the fastest supercomputer at a U.S. university.
 He has been involved in a number of other large cyberinfrastructure and software efforts, including serving for six years as the co-director of CyVerse, a large-scale NSF life sciences environment, and DesignSafe, a platform for Natural Hazards Engineering Research data and computing.
 Prior to coming to TACC, Dr. Stanzione led the High Performance Computing Initiative at Arizona State University, and was an AAAS Science and Technology Policy Fellow in Washington, D.C.
 Dr. Stanzione received his bachelor’s degree in electrical engineering and his master’s degree and doctorate in computer engineering from Clemson University.

-Dr. Fred Streitz serves as the chief science advisor for the Artificial Intelligence and Technology Office (AITO) in the Department of Energy, where he provides technical assistance on the planning, development, and execution of strategies for advancing and adopting AI and related technologies agency-wide.
-Prior to this appointment, Dr. Streitz held a number of technical leadership roles at Lawrence Livermore National Laboratory, most recently as the founding Director of the High Performance Computing Innovation Center (HPCIC) and as the Lab’s Chief Computational Scientist.
-Dr. Streitz is a Fellow of the American Physical and a two-time winner of the IEEE Gordon Bell Prize for outstanding achievement in high performance computing.
+Dr. Fred Streitz is the Chief Computational Scientist at Lawrence Livermore National Laboratory, currently on detail as Senior Advisor to the Centers for Disease Control and Prevention, where he is helping architect and build out computational and analytical capabilities in support of a new center.
+He previously served as the chief science advisor for the Artificial Intelligence and Technology Office (AITO) in the Department of Energy, where he provided technical assistance on the planning, development, and execution of strategies for advancing and adopting AI and related technologies agency-wide.
+Dr. Streitz is a Fellow of the American Physical Society and a two-time winner of the IEEE Gordon Bell Prize for outstanding achievement in high performance computing.
 He earned a B.S. in Physics from Harvey Mudd College in Claremont, California and his M.A. and Ph.D. in Physics from the Johns Hopkins University in Baltimore, Maryland.